Before getting into the click fraud statistics lets take a quick look at what the problem is. What is click fraud anyway?

 Industry Click Fraud Statistics

-Bots Farms and How They Contribute to Click Fraud Statistics
+Bots Farms Click Fraud Statistics

 Bots, bot farms, botnets, click farms, and other scripts are an important element of the click fraud industry.
 A fairly large number of clicks are carried out via these bots.
 Here is an overview of the PPC fraud statistics specifically related to bot farms: